 With the first runs of The High Republic coming to an end, Marvel Comics and Daniel José Older (writer on The High Republic Adventures) get to start a new story and introduce new characters following up on a dangerous weapon.
-I won’t be covering every issue of Trial of Shadows (I’ll review the complete comic run), but I wanted to give my first impressions.
+I won’t be covering every issue of Trail of Shadows (I’ll review the complete comic run), but I wanted to give my first impressions.

 **SPOILERS for Rising Storm by Cavan Scott

-Trial by Shadows #1 takes place at some point after the events of Rising Storm, when Stellan Gios and Indira Stokes find Master Greatstorm petrified and his Padawan, Bell Zettifor, in a state of shock.
+Trail by Shadows #1 takes place at some point after the events of Rising Storm, when Stellan Gios and Indeera Stokes find Master Greatstorm petrified and his Padawan, Bell Zettifor, in a state of shock.
 Gios enlists the Order’s Jedi Investigator, Emerick Caphtor, to try and find answers.
 Emerick and Gios are also friends who share memories of a creepy song a Jedi Master sang to them when they were younglings.
 Emerick insists that the song was to terrorize them into submission.
 But there was nothing in his analysis of the dust from the petrified Master Loden that could identify it as former Master Loden.
 No midi-chlorians (yes, it is in the copy!), just bio-matter and debris.
 But Stellan knows what he saw and asks his old friend for a favor, so Emerick and his droid, Cuetoo, are off on their own High Republic adventure.

 What a way to start a comic!
 The first panel we see is the image of beloved and short-lived Jedi Master Loden Greatstorm’s petrified body.
-It was already horrifically heartbreaking to read at the end of Rising Storm, but to see it as the first thing in Trial of Shadows #1 was shocking.
+It was already horrifically heartbreaking to read at the end of Rising Storm, but to see it as the first thing in Trail of Shadows #1 was shocking.
 If you are only reading the comics, it works as intrigue.
 Emerick and Cuetoo follow Stellan’s lead to a Nihil base on Vrant Tarnum.
 Vrant Tarnum has become an increasingly important planet as the home to the Elders of the Path and tied to Marchion Ro’s backstory.

 The other storyline developing is less interesting, involving another investigator, Sian Holt, who is tailing an old acquaintance, Keefar Branto, on the lower levels of Coruscant.
 We get names like Urk Panga, which mean nothing now but will play into Holt’s journey to partner with Emerick.